andrewcooke/ParserCombinator.jl/README.md

 The source text is read using the [standard Julia iterator protocol](http://julia.readthedocs.org/en/latest/stdlib/collections/?highlight=iterator).

 This has the unfortunate result that `Dot()` returns characters, not strings.
-But in practice that matcher is rarely used (particularly since, with strings, you can use regular expressions - `p"pattern"` for example), and anyway you can construct a string from multiple characters using `> string`.
+But in practice that matcher is rarely used (particularly since, with strings, you can use regular expressions - `p"pattern"` for example), and you can construct a string from multiple characters using `> string` (similarly `> vcat` can be used to flatten an additional layer of lists)..

 ## Releases